EUDR timeline tracker: Delays, U-turns and the latest enforcement plan

 Once both Parliament and Council approve the text, it is published in the Official Journal of the EU.
 The amendment becomes legally binding only after publication.

-Key proposals by role:
+Key proposals by role (updated after Parliament vote):

-5. SME traders: no changes
+5. SME traders: Minimal burden maintained

 Definitions of EUDR roles: